MetallicAsylum/Novation-Launchpad-X-MK3/README.md

 * Note Mode will switch from the default scale mode you have selected into a DAW Drum Rack with the FPC Pad Colors when selecting FPC in the Channel Rack.
 * In order to use performance mode, make sure to go to Tools -> Macros -> "Prepare for Performance Mode."
 This will allow the Launchpad to detect different clips.
 * The Gross Beat Session layout will only appear when inside the plugin, as to not conflict with generators.
-* The "Default" Session layout appears in any window besides Gross Beat and the Mixer.
+* The "Default" Session layout appears in any window besides Gross Beat and the Mixer, and is selectable in Performance Mode with the green arrow once the view is all the way to the left.